JoK3rLeE/android_device_xiaomi_cepheus-twrp/README.md

 ## Known Issue

 1. **Format Data** option are broken, use following method instead:

 - Enter Wipe > Advanced Wipe > Select Data and Internal Storage > Swipe to Wipe

 2. **Logcat produced by TWRP cannot copy to desktop**.

 - seems like txt file will have issue, need someone to verify it.

-3. **IF YOU ARE FROM NON RETROFIT, DO NOT USE THIS TWRP TO FLASH!**
-- WIP

-4. **Pixel Experience Retrofit version isn't supported.**
+3. **Pixel Experience Retrofit version isn't supported.**

-- Due to different DT and encryption method (Metadata)
+- Will look into it.

-### This Recovery only supported Following Formats:
+## This Recovery supported Following Formats:

 - **DATA** - F2FS
 - **CACHE** - EXT4/ F2FS